-The contested provision is Article 1 of the Ovršni zakon (Croatian Law on enforcement; 'the OZ') (published in the Narodne novine No 112/12, 25/13, 93/14, 55/16 and 73/17), the national law giving notaries the power to enforce the recovery of debts based on an 'authentic document' by issuing a writ of execution, as an enforcement order, without the express agreement of the party against whom enforcement is sought.
-Therefore, since the question at issue is that of the jurisdiction of notaries in the present civil case, the court did not conduct an examination of the merits.
+The contested provision is Article 1 of the Ovršni zakon (Law on enforcement) (published in the Narodne novine Nos 112/12, 25/13, 93/14, 55/16 and 73/17), the national law giving notaries the power to enforce the recovery of debts based on an 'authentic document' by issuing a writ of execution, as an enforcement order, without the express agreement of the party against whom enforcement is sought.
+Therefore, since the question at issue is that of the jurisdiction of notaries in the present civil case, the referring court did not conduct an examination of the merits.

-The court of first instance took the view that the grounds and interpretation of the Court's judgments of 9 March 2017, Zulfikarpašić (C-484/15, EU:C:2017:199) and Pula Parking (C-551/15, EU:C:2017:193), are also of importance under national law and applied the Court's case-law and interpretation in that regard in Case Povry-1614/18.
+The court of first instance took the view that the grounds and interpretation of the judgments of the Court of Justice of the European Union of 9 March 2017, Zulfikarpašić (C-484/15, EU:C:2017:199) and Pula Parking (C-551/15, EU:C:2017:193), are also relevant under national law and applied that case-law and interpretation of the Court of Justice of the European Union in Case Povrv-752/19.